Cap Writeup

 Foothold

-pcap files contain packet data that is captured with tools like tcpdump
+pcap files contain packet data that is captured with tools like tcpdump or wireshark, and can be read with such tools:

 $ tcpdump -tqnAr 0.pcap